-Retail Operations also oversees vending machine operations throughout campus that are subcontracted to The Cuyahoga Group.
+Retail Operations also oversees a satellite convenience store, a Tim Hortons Café and Bake Shop as well as vending machine operations throughout campus that are subcontracted to The Cuyahoga Group.
 Retail Operations handles a majority of the service calls and other customer service issues with vending.